Kyushu: Culture

 Kyushu has maintained the strongest economic and cultural ties with Okinawa (Ryukyu) from ancient times to the present.
 Traces of Okinawan culture can be seen throughout Kyushu, and vice versa.
 Okinawan musical scales are often found in local folk songs, and there are many similarities in cuisine and language.
-Kyushu is also home to a unique traditional instrument called the gottan, which resembles the sanshin and shamisen.
-The region boasts a rich tradition of craftsmanship, with numerous traditional crafts such as Hakata-ori (博多織), Beppu bamboo crafts(別府竹細工), Kurume Kasuri (久留米絣), and Sathuma Kiriko.
+Kyushu has a traditional instrument called the gottan, which resembles the sanshin and shamisen.
+Crafts of the region include Hakata-ori (博多織), Beppu bamboo crafts(別府竹細工), Kurume Kasuri (久留米絣), and Sathuma Kiriko.

 People

 People in Kyushu are known for being conservative even within Japan.
 In particular, men from Kyushu are often referred to as "Kyushu danji" (九州男児), evoking an image of being wild and strong.
 It is said that this term has existed since ancient times, originally used to inspire and encourage soldiers.
 Being from Kyushu is a source of great pride for its people.
 Thanks to this cultural spirit, Kyushu has preserved a rich variety of unique traditional cultures that continue to thrive today.